RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Release Notes/What's New v1.8.1.md

 ## Persistent thumbnail caching

-Diffusion Toolkit now creates a `dt_thumbnails.db` file in every directory where an indexed image is located, the first time the image is loaded for generating thumbnails.
-Since thumbails are persisted, your thumbnails will now load a LOT faster, even after closing and reopening Diffusion Toolkit.
+Diffusion Toolkit now creates a `dt_thumbnails.db` file in every directory where an indexed image is located the first time the thumbnails are viewed.
+Since thumbails are now persisted, your thumbnails will now load a LOT faster, even after closing and reopening Diffusion Toolkit.

-This means less churn on your hard disk!
-This is also great new for people with larger images as they won't have to regenerate the thumbnails every time as before.
+This means less churn on your hard disk, which really helps for people who use disk based storage.
+This is also great news for people with larger images as they won't have to regenerate the thumbnails every time.

 Note: Thumbnails are stored unencrypted in a SQLite database in JPG format, and can be viewed by anyone with a SQLite browser.

 ## Change Folder Path

 You can now change the path of a root folder and all the images under it.
-This only changes the paths of the folders and images.
-This assumes that  the images exist in the target folder, otherwise they will be unavailable.
+This only changes the paths of the folders and images in the database and assumes that the images already exist in the target folder, otherwise they will be unavailable.

-Currently there is no built-in method to move a folder and all it's images as I will need to add logic to handle failures and retries, especially when there are a lot of images that need to be moved.

-* Rescan individual folders
-   * Right-Click Folder > Rescan
-* Persistent thumbnail caching
-* Improved first-time setup experience
-* Added External Applications
+## Others

-* Copy Path from Context Menu
+* **Copy Path** from Context Menu
 * Fixed crashing on when scanning on startup
-* Moved Settings to its own page
 * Better handling during shutdown
-* Scanning will no longer check for unavailable files
-   * To scan for unavailable files, use the option in the Tools menu
-   * Unavailable folders will still be checked on startup
-*

 TODO:

+* CheckUnavailableFolders conflicts with some other writes
+* Make sure Folder Refresh will restore unavailable folders AND all the images under them
+  * calls CheckUnavailableFolders DONE
+* Add copy path to Preview
+* Add external applications to Preview
+* Check if Rebuild Metadata uses Archived folders
-Handle Folder unavailable when search results (in database, not on disk)
+* Handle Folder unavailable when search results (in database, not on disk)
   * Clear results
   * Handle gracefully
-Search after Rescan
+* Search after Rescan
-Fix Cancel
+* Fix Cancel
-Fix Watched scanned files has error
+* Fix Watched scanned files has error
-Scanning message stuck at < 100%
+* Scanning message stuck at < 100%
-Implement Save As - DONE
+* Implement Save As - DONE
-Fix NOT filtering not being saved to Query - DONE?
+* Fix NOT filtering not being saved to Query - DONE?
-Test changes to delete image stuff find delete marked implementation and others
+* Test changes to delete image stuff
+* find delete marked implementation and others
-Handle Recursive option - how to handle images?
+* Handle Recursive option - how to handle images?